starlitriver/starlitriver.github.io/content/index.md

 \[ted opening music\]

 science is thinking.
-it is the art of asking the questions of curiosity it is the quest for
+it is the art of asking the questions it is the quest for

-no matter if you're good at [[natural science]] or [[formal science]], you are a part of our understanding of the world
+you are a part of our understanding of the world

 every teacher is a science teacher and you, too, can be a science teacher.